top of page

 Overview:

-London dry gin, or dry gin, refers to the familiar crisp, juniper-forward style of gin that you get any time you order a Gin & Tonic.
-It is what you would typically use in any classic cocktails like the Martini and Tom Collins.
-They're called "dry" because many older styles of gin like genever and old tom used to be sweeter and/or fuller bodied.
-So when dry gin came onto the scene, it was simply distinguishing itself as not sweet.
+London dry gin, or simply dry gin, refers to the crisp, juniper-forward style that you get any time you order a Gin & Tonic and is the go-to choice for classic cocktails like the Martini and Tom Collins.
+The "dry" descriptor was initially to distinguish it from the sweeter, fuller-bodied genever and old tom

-Like all gins, these dry gins are neutral spirits infused with botanicals, principally juniper.
-You can read a lot more about gin botanicals and how gin is made on the gin main page
+Like all gins, dry gins are neutral spirits infused with botanicals, with juniper as the principal ingredient.
+For more information on gin botanicals and the gin-making process, visit the main gin page

-London Dry Gin vs. Distilled Gin vs. Compound Gin
+Additives: London Dry Gin, Distilled Gin, and Compound Gin

 Classic London Drys - These are all excellent choices for the workhorse gin in your bar.
 Many of them are widely circulated and should be easy to find.

-• Botanicals: Juniper, angelica root, coriander and liquorice root.
+• Botanicals: Juniper, angelica root, coriander, and licorice root.
 Note no citrus peels!

 • Plymouth* - Elegant, nimble botanicals and a floral hint.
 A perfect Martini gin.